sl-huo/credit-risk-modeling/README.md

 # Credit Risk Modeling

-Utilizing XGBoost to predict credit risk (default probability) for loans, leveraging XGBoost `interation_constraints` to improve explanability of the trees, and explore scorecard value for each independent variable based on its feature importance plot and tree plot.
+Utilizing tree-based model (XGBoost) to predict credit risk (probability of default) for loans, leveraging `interation_constraints` to improve interpretability of the model and tree structures, and exploring scorecard feature development based on feature importance and tree plot.

 ## Model Result